“Music is made for everyone, like the sun and air”.

 The aims are the publication of a scientific monograph, an open-access database, and a digital exhibition enriched with new documents and photographs from public and private archives.

 The starting point for the project was an International Conference held in Trieste on October 26, 2015, in partnership with the Department of Humanities of the University of Trieste as part of Festival Viktor Ullmann (I compositori e i musicisti ebrei italiani durante il Fascismo).
 Palgrave Macmillan published the proceeding of the Conference in 2021 (Italian Jewish Musicians and Composers under Fascism.
 Let Our Music Be Played).
 The first mapping of the research area and sources were published in the essay, Fonti per lo studio della persecuzione antiebraica fascista nel settore musicale, published in 2018 (Milan, IAML Italy) by A. Capristo.

 The project’s first phase was curating a bilingual (Italian-English) panel dedicated to Trieste’s musicians and titled Jews and the “città musicalissima”, inaugurated on December 21, 2021, in the Culture section of the Museum.

 During that occasion, Daniela Massarani, granddaughter of composer Renzo Massarani (Mantua, 1898 – Rio de Janeiro, 1975), generously donated the archival family collection to the Museum.

-The project is in collaboration with the Department of Humanities of the University of Trieste, the Viktor Ullmann Festival, and – since 2023 -the Forum Voix Étouffées and the Trieste Music Conservatory “G. Tartini”, and the Civico Museo Teatrale “Carlo Schmidl”.
+The project is in collaboration with the Department of Humanities of the University of Trieste, the Viktor Ullmann Festival, and – since 2023 -the Forum Voix Étouffées, the Trieste Music Conservatory “G. Tartini”, and the Civico Museo Teatrale “Carlo Schmidl”.